 The Pyxites River (Gr: Πυξίτης) is a river that runs through Maçka (Gr: Matsuka).
 It springs from the mountains of Zigana, Kulat Dag-Karakapan and Horoz Dag, and empties into the Black Sea east of Trabzon.
-It is 80km long.
-It takes shape from smaller rivers of Mulaka, Pritani, Panagia Sumela and Galiena.
-The river is often mentioned in Pontic songs of Maçka and the Trabzon region in general.
+It is 80km long and takes shape from smaller rivers of Mulaka, Pritani, Panagia Sumela and Galiena.
+The river is often mentioned in Pontic songs of Maçka and the Trabzon region.
 It's mentioned in the verse of the legendary folk song Trikhas to Yefiri.

 Another name used to describe the Pyxites River is Dafnopotamos (Gr: Δαφνοπόταμος).
 Dafnunta (Gr: Δαφνούντα), also known as Dafnous or Dafnai, was the name of the eastern commercial harbor and quarter of Trabzon.
-It's believed it got its name as a result of the large number of laurel trees (Gr: dafnous) in the area.
-The Emperor Hadrian (117-138) turned Dafnunta into a harbor, while prior to this it was a bight (bay or gulf).
+It's believed it got its name from the abundant laurel trees (Gr: dafnous) in the area.
+The Emperor Hadrian (117-138) turned Dafnunta into a harbor, while prior to that it was a bight (bay or gulf).
 Dafnunta was the home of the Eksartisis (naval station) of the Grand Comnenians.
 It was also used by the merchant ships of the Genoese and Venetians to anchor their ships.
 To the Italians it was Dia Funda - de portu sive plazia Trapesonde.

 Trikhas to Yefiri (Τρίχας το Γεφύρι)